 Providing your visitors with a secure website isn’t complicated, and it can be cost-effective.
 The cost to protect your website from hacking and malware is most likely less than the cost to clean it up, the impact on your reputation, and the amount of potential loss of donations on an unprotected website.

-Here are three key steps to take to protect your website from hackers:
+Four key steps to take to protect your website from hackers:

 - Choose a platform provider (aka hosting partner) with expertise in open source platform hosting: After many years of working with different managed hosting providers, Aespire’s first and only recommendation is now CloudAccess.
 With a robust platform, US-based cloud hosting, and a global support team, we’ve found them to be the most capable hosting platform we’ve ever worked with.
 Their platform powers enterprise-level corporate and a wide variety of social sector sites for us.